camrynnesullivan/README-Generator/exampleREADME.md

-# How to Take A Photo with Your IPHONE
+# How to Take A Photo with Your I-Phone

 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)